Lancelot-Grail Cycle: Overall structure

-The Lancelot-Grail Cycle is dated roughly to between c.
+The Lancelot–Grail Cycle is dated between c.
 1210–1230 and c.
 1210–1240.
 It may be divided into three main branches, although more usually into five.
 In the latter division, the romances Queste and Mort are regarded as separate from the Vulgate Lancelot.

 The cycle's centerpiece is the trilogy Lancelot–Queste–Mort Artu, collectively also known as the Lancelot en prose, the Estoire de Lancelot (Story of Lancelot), or Le Livre de Lancelot du Lac (The Life of Lancelot of the Lake).
-It differs greatly in tone between its three internal parts, so divergent that they are regarded as likely, and by some as even doubtlessly, the work of different authors.
+These three internal parts differ so greatly in tone that they are regarded as likely, and by some as even doubtlessly, the work of different authors.
 The first, Lancelot, (c.
 1215–1220) can be characterized as colorful: the second, Queste, (c.
 1220–1225) as pious; and the third, Mort Artu, (c.
 1225–1230) as sober.

 It seems that the story of Lancelot had been initially a standalone prose romance in the original so-called "short version".
-Despite its placement in the middle of the cycle, it is believed as having been actually the first to be written, probably beginning c.
+Despite its placement in the middle of the cycle, it is believed to have been actually written first, probably beginning c.
 1210–1215 in the "non-cyclic" form, initially largely as an adaptation of the story by Chrétien de Troyes before its expansion c.
 1215–1220.
 The preceding stories of Joseph and Merlin, adapted from Robert de Boron, joined the cycle late, probably before c.
 1235, serving as "prequels" to the main story.

 The cycle has a narrative structure close to that of a modern novel in which multiple overlapping events featuring different characters may simultaneously develop in parallel and intertwine with each other.
 This technique, known in French as entrelacement (interlace), is especially prominent in the Queste.